Aftaputra/Microscope-OF/apidocs/dev/README.md

 * Open the address displayed in the terminal in any browser.
 * To close the simulation server, return to the terminal and press `ctrl + c`.

 > Note: If you are using Windows, we advise running this command in PowerShell.
-If it doesn't work this, might be a permission issue on managed machines, in which case try executing the command in a CMD terminal.
+If it doesn't work, this might be a permission issue on managed machines, in which case try executing the command in a CMD terminal.

 > Note: If you receive an error saying that port 5000 is already in use, you can specify a different port to run the simulation on using `--port`:
 >